UCR-Research-Computing/UCR-Research-Computing.github.io/pages/cost_models.md

 ## Web-Based Resources

-"Web-Based Research Tools and Resources (Cost)" at the University of California, Riverside (UCR) are online services available to researchers for a fee.
+"Web-Based Research Tools and Resources" at the University of California, Riverside (UCR) are online services available to researchers for a fee.
 These tools are paid for by the researchers and include functionalities like data analysis, visualization, and collaboration, essential for supporting research activities.
 Accessing these resources allows UCR researchers to use advanced technologies for their projects, enhancing productivity and innovation.

 * [Web-Based Research Tools](web-based-research-tools.md): Various tools available for researchers
 * [CrashPlan Backup](backup.md): Offers backup services for data protection and disaster recovery.